redwoodjs/redwood/docs/docs/deploy/flightcontrol.md

 4. Create a new project at [app.flightcontrol.dev/projects/new/1](https://app.flightcontrol.dev/projects/new/1)
   1. Connect your Github account and select your repo
   2. Select "Config Type" as `flightcontrol.json`
-  3. Select the AWS region to deploy to.
-  4. Click "Create Project" and complete any required steps like linking your AWS account.
+  3. Click "Create Project" and complete any required steps like linking your AWS account.

 NOTE: If you are using yarn v1, remove the `installCommand`'s from flightcontrol.json